Dretch/monomer-hagrid/README.md

 ![Example hagrid widget screenshot](readme/example.png)

 ## Current Status
 - Somewhat buggy and incomplete.
-Just a toy.
+Don't build your business on this.

 ## Features
 - Vertical and horizontal scrolling.